 The solicitor would gather evidence to support your claim including medical reports which could be carried out by one of our panel of independent doctors, and medical records from your time in hospital.

-You may be wondering what a No Win No Fee agreement is and how the process works?
+If you’re thinking of making University Hospital of Wales negligence claims, you may be wondering what a No Win No Fee agreement is and how the process works?
 If you have decided to proceed with your claim for medical negligence compensation, there are some benefits to be gained from using the services of a No Win No Fee solicitor who would build a strong case against the negligent third party.

 No Win No Fee claims do not require that your solicitor is paid any fees upfront.
 This means that you could be able to benefit from legal assistance without the need to find any money to pay a retainer.
 Before you start your No Win No Fee claim, your solicitor would give you a conditional fee agreement to look over and sign.
 This CFA will outline the success fee that your solicitor will be paid if your claim results in a settlement.